The man behind China’s detention of 1 million Muslims

 After Chen’s arrival, Uighurs began disappearing by the thousands.
 The leaked documents show that Zhu directed mass arrests, signing off on notices ordering police to use digital surveillance to investigate people for having visited foreign countries, using certain mobile applications, or being related to “suspicious persons”.
 State television shows that Zhu continued on his relentless tour of Xinjiang’s camps, checkpoints, and police stations, personally guiding the mass detention campaign.

-Zhu stepped down last year after turning 60, the traditional retirement age for cadres in the Chinese Communist Party.
+Zhu stepped down last year after turning 60, in line with traditional practice for Communist Party cadres of Zhu’s rank.
 Chen remains in his post.

 “Chen Quanguo came in the name of the Party,” said the Uighur businessman.
 “Zhu knows how to implement, who to capture, what to do.”